anantaraha/raytracer/README.md

-# raytracer
+# Basic Raytracer
-A minimal raytracer written in JavaScript.
+A minimal raytracer that renders spheres (no other shapes), with no camera movement, reflection, or other complex features.
+However, more spheres and lights can be added on the go using JSON.